 Prior to joining the Trump campaign, Papadopoulos had worked as an adviser to Ben Carson’s ill-fated presidential effort.

-Ying Ma, the Carson campaign’s deputy policy director, told The Daily Caller said that a “friend of the campaign” who works in the Washington, D.C. policy world introduced Papadopoulos to Carson’s team.
+Ying Ma, the Carson campaign’s deputy policy director, told The Daily Caller that a “friend of the campaign” who works in the Washington, D.C. policy world introduced Papadopoulos to Carson’s team.
 He joined in Nov.
 2015.

 Papadopoulos played a “small role” in the campaign, but had little impact on the campaign, said Ma, who ran a pro-Trump super PAC after the Carson campaign folded.